Site will be

 Reports & Publications:

-When we advocate for policies that support children regardless of their gender, entire communities benefit.
-ChildFund is currently advocating for the passage of the Girls Leadership, Engagement, Advocacy and Development (LEAD) Act, which would promote girls’ civic and political participation and leadership.
-The bill would support programs to build girls’ skills and confidence and improve their access to leadership opportunities, so they can meaningfully participate in decision-making that affects their lives and their communities.
+Children need equal access to opportunities and to achieve their dreams.
+When we advocate for policies that support all children, entire communities benefit.
+ChildFund advocates for girls’ civic and political participation and leadership.
+We also support programs to build girls’ skills and confidence as well as improve their access to leadership opportunities, so they can meaningfully participate in decision-making that affects their lives and their communities.

 Reports & Publications: